AndresRCB/iothubdpstest/README.md

 ./certGen.sh create_device_certificate_from_intermediate testdevice1
 ./certGen.sh create_device_certificate_from_intermediate testdevice2
 ./certGen.sh create_device_certificate_from_intermediate testdevice3
+./certGen.sh create_device_certificate_from_intermediate testdevice4
 ```

-You must be wondering, why 3 devices?
-I don't know, why not 4?
-Or 2?
+You must be wondering, why 4 devices?
+I don't know, why not 5?
+Or 3?
 Do as you wish!

 ## Setting up Infrastructure
 We need to create all the Azure resources and configuration needed to connect devices.
 This repo has scripts to set that up for you.